rieckpil/progmot/content/blog/one-year-course-release.md

 In the first month or even year you might not get the traction as expected.
 Don't compare the invested time with your hourly rate or salary.
 An online course is an asset that'll (hopefully) make money while you sleep.

-Seeing more and more coure participants, this was also a natural motivation to keep going.
+Seeing more and more course participants, this was also a natural motivation to keep going.

 If I had the end goal of 9 hour content in mind and started my journey with the goal to record everything at once, that would have been almost impossible.
 I'd had to lock myself in my room for two month straight and then come out with a big bang release.
 The iterative approach really improves the feedback loop and helps you drive the content.

 That's it for the strategy and history of this course.
-Now let's get into the learnings after selling this course for one year.
+Now let's get into what I learned from this journey.

 ## Learnings After One Year

+- Start small and release early and often

 Get a first version out as soon as possible.
 This first version doesn't have to be perfect but will let you test your setup end-to-end.
 This works way better than preparing a "big bang" release and figuring out in the last minute that something with the payment setup is not working.

+- Use a merchant of record

-If you're selling to EU customers, rather pick a merchant of record to sell your stuff.
-Take some minutes to read about VAT handling of digital goods and you'll thank me later.
+If you're selling to EU customers, rather pick a merchant of record to sell your digital products.
+Take some minutes to read about VAT handling of digital goods (especially for EU customers), and you'll thank me later.
 I'm still handling VAT for myself and the effort is reasonable.
 Both SendOwl and Quaderno work quite well together.
+Nevertheless, if I would start over, I'd pick a provider that handles all tax implications.
+That's more time for me to focus on improving the course.

 - Don't try to have the perfect tech setup from day one